Efficient algorithms to solve atom reconfiguration problems. II. The assignment-rerouting-ordering (aro) algorithm: Distance-preserving rerouting subroutine

 \section{Distance-preserving rerouting subroutine}

-Following Sec.~\ref{sec:rerouting}, we show that the problem of rerouting a path system to maximize the number of isolated tokens presents a substructure that we can utilize to design a polynomial-time dynamic programming solution.
-We present this subroutine only for unweighted (uniformly-weighted) grid graphs and we note that the distance-preserving rerouting subroutine could potentially be generalized to work on more general (positive) edge-weighted graphs.
+Following Sec.~\ref{sec:rerouting} where we present an overview of the distance-preserving rerouting subroutine, we show that the problem of rerouting a path system to increase the number of isolated tokens without increasing the path system's total weight has a substructure that we can utilize to design a polynomial-time dynamic programming solution.
+We present this subroutine in detail for uniformly-weighted grid graphs and we sketch how it could be generalized to work on general positive edge-weighted graphs.